The Pebble and the Boy

 The Pebble and the Boy is a 2021 British comedy drama film written and directed by Chris Green.
 The film centres on the mod subculture and stars Patrick McNamee, Sacha Parkinson, Patsy Kensit and Ricci Harnett.
 It was released on 27 August 2021.

 Plot

 The film starts with John, a teenager living in Manchester, learning that his father (who he barely knew) has died in a scooter accident.
 Deciding as a tribute he will take his father's ashes to Brighton, he embarks on a road trip from his home in Manchester, riding his father's prized Lambretta.
-On the way, he stays at a friends of his Dad's, and meets his daughter Nicki (Sacha Parkinson), a feisty contrast to his rather understated character, who decided to accompany him on the trip, keen to get to a Paul Weller concert in Brighton.
+On the way, he stays with a friend of his Dad's, and meets his daughter Nicki (Sacha Parkinson), a feisty contrast to his rather understated character, who decides to accompany him on the trip, keen to get to a Paul Weller concert in Brighton.